Home - Homes Victoria logo

 Households where one or more individuals identify as Aboriginal — new applications only

-Households where one or more individuals identify as Aboriginal — new priority access applications
+Households where one or more individuals identify as Aboriginal — new Priority access applications

-Households where one or more individuals identify as Aboriginal — new register of interest applications
+Households where one or more individuals identify as Aboriginal — new Register of interest applications

 Household types on the VHR